Colney Hatch, Barnet

 The old village expanded as a provider of goods and services for the asylum’s staff but the larger settlement that grew up to the east was named New Southgate out of a desire to avoid the negative connotations of Colney Hatch.
 The station’s name was later changed for the same reason and the asylum itself was renamed Friern mental hospital in 1937, and then simply Friern hospital in 1959.

 The hospital closed in 1993 and a flock of developers descended on the site.
-Shown in the photograph above, the main building has been renamed Princess Park Manor and converted into 250 luxury apartments set in 30 acres of parkland.
+Shown in the photographs above, the main building has been renamed Princess Park Manor and converted into 250 luxury apartments set in 30 acres of parkland.
 The hospital’s farmland has been laid out as Friern Village, a development of over 700 ‘executive homes’ and townhouses.

 ‘Colney Hatch’ was cockney rhyming slang for a match.